In which I am properly chastened by words from one who is wiser than I...

 Well, I guess I feel we're in a Catch-22 situation: as a matter of fact (irrespective of Constitutional justification) the Feds, including the SCOTUS, can and do intrude into State law situations on a daily basis—whenever they wish.

-• people nationwide can be forced to flush twice (wasting water and still often not getting the "job" done) because some Feeb thinks it important to "save" water with low-flush toilets that don't work
+a puddle on an Iowa farm can be declared "navigable waters" and so a farmer can be jailed by feds for filling it in Federal courts can order local schools to do all manner of things abhorrant to the local residents, expensive things that do more harm than good (if any) people nationwide can be forced to flush twice (wasting water and still often not getting the "job" done) because some Feeb thinks it important to "save" water with low-flush toilets that don't work

 The list can go on as long as one wants to keep typing.
 The feebs already exercise, via phony expansion of the commerce clause, the "general welfare" clause and "incorporation of rights" rules far more power than the Founders and framers, in their wisdom, thought healthy for government to exercise.